kanryu/quickviewer/HowToBuild.md

 With GPLv 3, you have copied this source code and the right to build it yourself is guaranteed, so please build it if you are interested in this application.

-If you have something you do not recognize or are aware of when building, please send me a mail or post to the Issue of the project.
+If you have something you do not recognize or are aware of when building, please send me a email or post to the Issue of the project.

 ## Set Up Qt SDK
 You should install Qt SDK on your pc.